trussworks/terraform-module-template/README.md

 ## Terraform Versions

 _This is how we're managing the different versions._
-Terraform 0.12.
+Terraform 0.13.
 Pin module version to ~> 2.0.
 Submit pull-requests to master branch.

+Terraform 0.12.
+Pin module version to ~> 1.0.1.
+Submit pull-requests to terraform012 branch.

 Terraform 0.11.
 Pin module version to ~> 1.0.
 Submit pull-requests to terraform011 branch.